goopscoop/svg-to-react-cli/README.md

 ## To Use
 `npm install -g react-to-svg-cli`

-then
+then for a single file:

 `svgtoreact <svgImage> <ComponentName>`

+or for all files in directory (will name all components in CamelCase based on image name.
+If image is `image.svg` then new component will be `Image` and file will be `Image.js`):

+`svgtoreact dir`

-NOTE: image file must be in current working directory.
+**NOTE**: image file must be in current working directory.
 Do not add the extention.
 If file is `image.svg`, then just enter `image` as the first argument.

 Or use flags: `svgtoreact <svgImage> <ComponentName> output ./components/svgComponents/ no-indentation`

-Optional Flags:
+**Optional Flags:**
 `output <path>` .... the output path.
 Do not include the filename.

 `no-format` ........ will skip line breaks and indentation to svg.
 If your svg is already formatted, use this flag.

 `help` .............
 Prints out this readme.

 `example` ..........
 Prints an example of the i/o of this util.

 ## Example